gabrielbattcock/gabrielbattcock/README.md

 - 👋 Hi, I’m @gabrielbattcock
-- 👀 I’m interested in health data science.
+- 👀 I’m studying health data science at London School of Hygiene and Tropical Medicine.
 - 🌱 I’m currently learning Python, R and SQL and have taken a course in C++ previously.
 I'm interested in learning Julia also.
 - 📫 How to reach me gabrielbattcock@gmail.com or https://www.linkedin.com/in/gabriel-battcock/